mirror12k/perl-Sugar-utility-libary/README.md

 A utilities library written because I'm tired of reinventing the same old generic code.

 ## Sugar::IO
-A few IO tools for files, directories, and archives. mostly WIP.
+A few IO tools for files, directories, and archives.

 requires IO::Dir, IO::File, Carp, and overload perl packages.